adamsilver/adamsilver.io-jekyll/_posts/2016-07-15-buttons-shouldnt-have-a-hand-cursor.md

 description: Designers are confused about the meaning of the hand cursor.
 Find out all the details in this article.
 ---

 There's a belief that the hand (or pointer) cursor means clickable, but this is wrong and potentially problematic.
-My hope is by the end of the article, you’ll never use the pointer cursor for buttons ever again.

 ## The hand doesn't mean clickable

 It’s no accident that browsers don’t give buttons (and other elements) a pointer cursor—it’s because they’re not meant to.
-Take a look at this screenshot:
+See this screenshot:

 <div class="image">
 	<figure>
 		<img src="{{ site.url }}/assets/img/buttons/chrome.jpeg" alt="Chrome on Mac OS" width="100%">
-		<figcaption>Chrome on Mac OS</figcaption>
+		<figcaption>Google's search page on Chrome Mac OS</figcaption>
 	</figure>
 </div>

 Almost every element is interactive and clickable—the menu, the tabs, the whitespace, the browser buttons, the bookmark bar and Google’s search box—none of them have a pointer cursor.

-There are interactive elements not shown above: select menus, sliders, checkboxes, radios, labels, images, empty space (e.g right click—view source) and text—again, none of them have a pointer cursor.
+There are interactive elements not shown above: select menus, sliders, checkboxes, radios, labels, images, empty space (e.g right click—view source) and text—again, none of them have the pointer cursor.

-The same goes for any computer you've ever used.
+The same applies for the operating system.
 You can tap, drag, select, press, left click and right click on a plethora of different elements including buttons.
-However, buttons are not signified by a the cursor changing to a pointer on hover.
+But, buttons are not signified by the cursor changing to a pointer on hover.

 <div class="image">
 	<figure>
 		<img src="{{ site.url }}/assets/img/buttons/license.jpeg" alt="" width="100%">
-		<figcaption>“License Agreement” is a link and uses the hand cursor.
-The buttons don’t.</figcaption>
+		<figcaption>License Agreement is a link and gets the pointer cursor.
+Buttons don’t.</figcaption>
 	</figure>
 </div>